drovani/drovani.github.io/_posts/2015/2015-02-13-Recurring-Gifts-Database-Schema.md

 ### Evolution Path

 There were two mistakes I made in the original implementation of this schema.
 First, I had the End conditions on the Schedule.
 The thought was that this would be mildly helpful with knowing why the generation of gifts might have started and stopped.
 Potentially, a termination point would be reached, gifts would stop being generated, then a new schedule would be added, thus resuming creation.
 However, the actual hit rate for this situation was zero.
 All it did was ridiculously complicate the algorithm for parsing the schedules.

 Additionally, I previously had the Start Date on the Schedule.
 This also was confusing, as two schedules could be created and cause a gap in the timeline.
 It is much more easier to implement one "pause until" setting than try and handle skips.
 My use case was exactly zero for needing multiple start and stops, which is why I have pulled back on the complexity a bit for this second round.

 ### Up Next

-The next post is going to start to demonstrate how I implemented various parts of the c# algorithm to generate the dates in a schedule.
+The next post is going to start to demonstrate how I implemented various parts of the C&sharp; algorithm to generate the dates in a schedule.
 These collections then are combined to provide for a final list of all dates.